ypwk/KnowledgeBase/Computer Science/Theory of Computation/nondeterministic Turing Machine.md

 ## Nondeterministic Turing Machine

 ### Definition
-A [[nondeterministic Turing Machine]] is an unrealistic (unreasonable) model of computing which can be simulated by other models with an exponential loss of efficiency.
+A [[Nondeterministic Turing Machine]] is an unrealistic (unreasonable) model of computing which can be simulated by other models with an exponential loss of efficiency.
 It is a useful concept that has had great impact on the theory of computation.

 NFA $N=(Q,\Sigma,\Gamma,\delta,q_0,q_{accept},q_{reject})$, where $\delta : Q \times \Gamma → 2^P$ for $P = Q\times\Gamma\times\{L,R\}$.